 Leaf guard systems secure a total physical barrier to leaves falling into the gutter.
-Any that settle on top of the system are mainly blown off, even wet ones as they dry.
+Any that settle on top of the system is mainly blown off, even wet ones as they dry.
 Moss is shown to roll directly over the section, or if wet, again will be blown off when dried.
 Smaller leaves and pine needle are washed over the section, generally failing to adhere to the curved front section.

 Some small parts of leaves, lichen, soil or tile dust may be left in suspension in the rain and may follow the curve into the gutter.
-In this event it has been demonstrated that any debris small enough to be held in suspension will be flushed away once in the gutter with the normal flow of water.
+In this event, it has been demonstrated that any debris small enough to be held in suspension will be flushed away once in the gutter with the normal flow of water.

 Leaf guard products

 There are many Leaf guards products currently available to keep your gutters from getting blocked and maintaining flow, including Eavestrough Leaf Brush, Eavestrough Leaf Guard and Eavestrough Grid.